CodePartnersMD/MD301-guide/curriculum/06/LAB.md

 You will have access to view the code base for the client, but will not be able to modify it in any way.

+For this lab assignment, you will convert a string to a latitude and longitude, then use those values to request weather information for that location.

 Repository set-up:
 - One person from your group should create a new repository on GitHub called `lab-06-back-end`.
 Add your partner(s) as collaborator(s).
 - From this point on, work on semantically-named non-master branches.
 Once your app is functioning correctly on your branch, make a PR to master and confirm functionality on your deployed site.
 Your deployed site **should not** contain any broken functionality.